motivemachine/dual_swing_gate_controller/README.md

 I'll be building a custom PCB for the whole thing, but I've tried to design this in such a way that any number of Arduino and related modules would work if hand-wired with jumpers, perfboard, breadboard, etc. Most parts are through-hole, and the ones that are surface mount are large enough hand soldering should be easy.
 Also makes for easy customization.

 ##### Current Status
 Schematic is complete, finalizing PCB design.
-Programming will begin shortly, along with a software function writeup.
-Suggestions on improvements and ideas on how to integrate with existing home-automation setups is welcome.
+Boards will be ordered soon, and in the meantime most of the code has been written but not yet tested.

 ![gate control board](boardwip.png)